thenrio/cant/README.markdown

 Cant is agnostic : you can use it in any existing or future framework, provided names don't clash

-Cant is simple and small
+Cant is small and even simple

 Cant can be configured at class level, and support basic configuration inheritance